 What is ticket routing?

 In the customer support world, ticket routing is the process of assigning a ticket (a new customer query) to the department, and even the agent, best suited to handle it.
 Traditionally, this process is manual: help desk agents centralize the incoming tickets across all channels, tag them according to several criteria (topic, channel, language, customer revenue, sentiment, urgency, etc.) and route them to the appropriate person or team.
 The aim is to ensure that every query finds their way to the right support agent right away.
 And automated ticket routing is making that easier.

 Why is ticket routing important?

 Ticket routing happens exclusively behind the scenes, yet it’s an incredibly important part of driving customer satisfaction.
-A ticket arriving at the right agent in the shortest amount of time impacts metrics like first response time (FRT), first contact resolution rate (FCRR), and resolution rate in general.
+A support ticket arriving at the right agent in the shortest amount of time impacts metrics like first response time (FRT), first contact resolution rate (FCRR), and resolution rate in general.
 On the contrary, a misrouted ticket may take a customer from agent to agent in an endless quest for the right person or department, which is a sure-fire way of decreasing their satisfaction.

 How AI is changing the ticket routing game